-Feature image for How to Give Local LLMs Internet Access (Open Source LLMs)
+Feature image for How to Enable Internet Access for Local LLMs with MCP and APIs

 Local LLMs (or open source and open weight llms) let you keep inference and data on-prem, but they don't have built-in access to the live web.
 Give them safe, auditable internet access and you get private inference plus up-to-date facts.

-This guide covers practical recipes (from 10-minute demos to production pipelines), exact tools and code (including LM Studio, Ollama, Playwright, Crawl4AI/Firecrawl, Exa, Chroma/Qdrant/Weaviate), operational hardening (ngrok for dev, nginx/OAuth/WAF for production), prompt-injection defenses (OWASP Top-10), and legal/do-harm crawling rules.
+This guide covers practical recipes (from 10-minute demos to production pipelines), exact tools and code (including LM Studio, Ollama, Playwright, Crawl4AI/Firecrawl, Exa, Chroma/Qdrant/Weaviate), operational hardening (ngrok for dev, nginx/OAuth/WAF for production), and legal/do-harm crawling rules.
 All advice checked against current docs and reporting as of Sept 2025.

 TL;DR - Which route should you take?